-For nearly five years now, our parents and their little ones have joined in to chat, sing, play games, colour, paint or cook - and to hear stories and learn a little about faith and Jesus - in a light and comfortable environment.
-We meet in the church every 1st and 3rd Monday morning of the month.
+Mustard Seeds has been running for over eight years with fortnightly sessions where our parents and their little ones join in to chat, sing, play games, colour, paint or cook - and to hear stories and learn a little about faith and Jesus - in a light and comfortable and sometimes slightly chaotic environment.
+We meet in the church every 1st and 3rd Wednesday morning of the month.

 There's no need to book, no fees to pay, just come along when you can; you’re assured of a warm welcome.
 Big people can enjoy a hot drink and there's juice and snacks for the little ones.
 Even if you have no children with you, do pop in - we'd love to see you and have a cup of something and a chat.
 Mustard Seeds is run and funded entirely by its small team of volunteers.
 We owe them a great debt of gratitude.